In the 1930s, the Germany had complete domination of one of the most popular sports at the time: race car driving.

 Until one woman had had enough, and decided to compete against the German hegemony.

-The woman, Lucy O’Reilly Schell, herself a former race car driver, decided to invest her personal fortune in one goal: beating the German team, the apple of the Nazi regime’s eyes, in the 1937 Grand Prix.
+Lucy O’Reilly Schell, an American trailblazing woman, was herself a former race car driver.
+She also inherited a fortune from her father – and decided to invest her personal fortune in one goal: beating the German team, the apple of the Nazi regime’s eyes, in the 1937 Grand Prix.

 She recruited René Dreyfus, a Jewish race car driver who found himself unable to compete due to being Jewish, after years at the Jewish top.